-The district insurance increases are based on calendar year, we are using a combined increase for one-half of each calendar year's increase, therefore, the estimated increases for medical and dental insurance for FY24 is 1.4%, an 8.4% increase in FY25, and an 8% increase in FY26 and FY28.
+The district insurance increases are based on calendar year, we are using a combined increase for one-half of each calendar year's increase, therefore, the estimated increases for medical and dental insurance for FY24 is 1.4%, a 14% increase in FY25, and 8% increase annually in FY26 and FY28.
 The above increases include adjustments for inflation and are based on our current employee census and claims data.